 Mary Baker has a Bachelor of Arts degree from Middlebury College where she graduated Cum Laude.
-She grew up in Europe and speaks French and Spanish.
+She grew up in Europe and speaks English, French and Spanish.
 In her spare time, she enjoys tutoring those languages to high school students.
-Mary has been married for 27 years and has two children.
+Mary has been married for 29 years and, with her husband Charles, raised two children.

 Mary Personal Statement